-In July 2018, sea urchin fertilisation was significantly lower than the artificial seawater control when exposed to 100% TWW concentration, with all other concentrations not significantly different to the control (Figure 5).
-In October 2018, significantly lower sea urchin fertilisation was reported for the 50% and 100% concentrations, with all other concentrations not significantly different to the control (Figure 5).
-In February 2019, sea urchin fertilisation success was significantly lower than the artificial seawater control when exposed to TWW concentrations 12.5%, 25%, 50% and 100% (with all other concentrations not significantly different to the control; Figure 5).
-In April 2019, significantly lower sea urchin fertilisation was reported for the 25%, 50% and 100% concentrations, with all other concentrations not significantly different to the control (Figure 5).
-For all four sampling dates, the NOEC was greater than 1% TWW (Table 9), and the EQG for WET testing was met.
+In July 2019 and April 2020, sea urchin fertilisation was significantly lower than the artificial seawater control when exposed to 25%, 50% and 100% TWW concentrations, with all other concentrations not significantly different to the control (Figure 5).
+In October 2019 and January 2020 sea urchin fertilisation success was significantly lower than the artificial seawater control when exposed to TWW concentrations 12.5%, 25%, 50% and 100% (with all other concentrations not significantly different to the control; Figure 5).
+For all four sampling dates, the NOEC was greater than 1% TWW (Table 9) and the EQG for WET testing was met.